Highway-Kebabbery/Representation-of-SQL-Experience/README.md

 # <p align="center">Representative Example of SQL Experience</p>

+### __NOTE: My SQL experience is now far better represented in the repository titled "Pre-VT Checklist."
+Check the .cls files titled "QueryBuilder.cls" and "SubStringBuilder.cls" for a comprehensive view of my use of SQL.__

 ## Description
 ### Overview
 I use SQL every day in my current role.
 This is a representative example for a significant portion of what I do.